Today, I want to discuss, step by step, how law firms can use Facebook as a tool for generating new leads.

 Part 1: A Sturdy Audience

-Are you aware of the fact that Facebook collects an unsettling amount of data about you?
-This would normally be somewhat distressing, but we’re marketers, and that data has value to us!
+On social media, we are the product, and the actions we take on platforms like Facebook are tracked and sold to advertisers.
 All of these little bits of information about you, and by extension your soon-to-be clients, gets divided up into categories such as interests, behaviors, and demographics.
 When a particular interest or behavior gets large enough that targeting it no longer potentially causes a privacy issue, you’ll have at your fingertips the ability to add it to the list of people you’d like in your targeted audience.
 The audience you choose will then see your ads and have the opportunity to call or email you.

 Audiences are a tricky thing though, in that there’s no secret formula to putting together the best one for your product or service.
 One tactic that’s been tried and true for us is a simple A/B test with one audience put together based on demographics, and one based on interests.
 With some clients demographic-based targeting is the most effective, and in others interest-based targeting is the clear winner.